 — Execute Process elements;

-— Execute Client Action (or Execute Server Action) elements which execute user-defined actions;
+— Execute Client Action (or Execute Server Action) elements which execute user-defined actions of the same module;

 — Assignments of Assign elements.